A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The excited states

 As evident from the result of the explicit computation of the rank of the projector $\mathcal{P}^d_{f_1,\cdots, f_n}$, the excitation pair created via the action of $M_3$ on a single edge is confined.
 As for instance, consider the pair of adjacent zero flux faces $f_4$ and $f_5$ in Fig. \ref{Fig:exc3}(b).
 This pair cannot be separated without creating additional zero flux excitations since two separated face excitations with zero fluxes are disallowed.
 The separation of a pair of adjacent zero flux excitations can be achieved only by a creation of a string of zero flux excitations between them costing energy proportional to the length of the string.
 This is the hallmark of confinement.\footnote{Recently, it has been pointed out that an Hamiltonian with fractonic excitations can be obtained by integrating out a confining gauge field \cite{Pai:2019hor}.
 A similar phenomena also occurs for the fluxes in a $\mathbb{Z}_2$-toric code with matter fields on the vertices as discussed in \cite{ferreira2015recipe}.}

-Furthermore, these zero flux excitations are fractonic.
-A pair of deconfined electric and magnetic charges are mobile since both endpoints of the string can be moved without any energy cost by action of operators with finite support as noted before.
-However, a pair of adjacent zero flux faces $f_1$ and $f_2$ cannot be moved to another pair of adjacent faces $f_3$ and $f_4$ via the action of any local operator since $M_3$ is non-invertible (it is easy to check that any choice of $M_3$ satisfying the defining properties is non-invertible).
-The fractonic nature of such zero flux excitations is thus more extreme than those of other stabilizer code models like the X-cube model introduced in \cite{Xcube}.
-In the latter case, translation of a fractonic excitation can be implemented by actions of local operators (supported within a subregion of the lattice) although with energy costs, but in our case such translations are simply impossible.
+Since a pair of zero flux faces cannot be separated from each other via local operations without encountering energy cost, these are fractons.
+Larger clusters of zero flux excitations (more about them below) are also fractons because such clusters cannot be fragmented into separated parts via local operations without encountering energy cost. {We will give a precise definition of \textit{fractonic excitations} in terms of their immobility in Sec. \ref{Sec:Fusion} where we will show that the fractonic excitations cannot be moved by the operators in the \textit{spectral monoid} which generates all local excitations of the theory by acting on the ground state.
+In this sense, the fractonic excitations of our model are completely immobile, i.e. they cannot be moved even accounting for energy cost.
+Furthermore, in Sec. \ref{Sec:Fusion}, we have also discussed how the fusion rules can be used more generally to define the fractonic nature of excitations.}

-Another remarkable property of these fractonic confined excitations is that these have internal degrees of freedom when there are sufficient number of zero flux faces forming clusters with specific geometric shapes.
+{Another remarkable property of the fractonic confined excitations of our model is that these have internal degrees of freedom when they are constituted out of a sufficient number of zero flux faces forming clusters with specific geometric shapes.}

 Consider three zero flux excitations $f_1$, $f_2$ and $f_3$ forming a linear chain as shown in Fig. \ref{Fig:exc3a}.
 The trace of the corresponding projector $\mathcal{P}^d_{f_1,f_2,f_3}$ is $2^{2g}$ (see Appendix \ref{App:Trace}) implying that there is no internal degree of freedom for this zero flux cluster.
 These states are created via the product of $M_3$ supported on the two internal edges (i.e. that shared between $f_1$ and $f_2$ and that shared between $f_2$ and $f_3$, respectively) acting on one of the $2^{2g}$ groundstates.
 The conclusion is the same if these three adjacent zero flux states is L-shaped instead of being a linear chain.